 WHERE TO EAT IN STROMBOLI

 During our day in Stromboli we made two meals.
 The first was just before embarking on our adventure to the volcano.
-Of all the restaurants we found, we ate at La Terraze di Eolo.
-More Italian pasta and white wine to start what we had been waiting for so long.
+Of all the restaurants we found, we ate at “Le Terraze di Eolo”.
+More Italian pasta and white wine to keep on with our main Sicilian diet.

-The other meal we did was some sandwiches for dinner at the Sciara del Fuoco viewpoint.
+The other meal we had were some sandwiches for dinner at the Sciara del Fuoco viewpoint.

-With this we finish our guide of things to do in Stromboli in one day.
+With this information we finish our guide of things to do in Stromboli in one day.